Ra-iners/Magnius-API-Example-Interface/README.md

 ## Installation

-Watch the youtube video [video](https://www.youtube.com/watch?v=mjMsRpTwDbQ) to learn how to use/install Magnius Api
+Watch the youtube [video](https://www.youtube.com/watch?v=mjMsRpTwDbQ) to learn how to use/install Magnius Api

 ## Usage